poac-dev/poac/INSTALL.md

 # Installing from Source

 > [!CAUTION]
-> This document explains how to build Poac from source.
+> This document explains how to build Cabin from source.
 Building from source is not recommended unless you are familiar with the process.
-If your goal is simply to install Poac, refer to the [README.md](README.md) instead.
+If your goal is simply to install Cabin, refer to the [README.md](README.md) instead.

 You will require the following compilers, commands, and libraries: